We don't accept registrations from users who want to work in their own countries, because as part of our

 Au pairs and host families search for a desirable match on AuPairWorld on their own initiative.
 For this purpose, they register free of charge and create an individual profile.
 In the profile, they select certain search criteria, for instance, their preferred host country, their country of residence or their languages.
 By defining their search criteria, users allow their EasyFind to automatically display matching profiles.
 Furthermore, AuPairWorld informs all of its users of matching new registrations by sending a corresponding message, the Daily Update – which is delivered to your designated e-mail address.

 As soon as the au pair or host family have found a matching profile, they can enter into contact with each other.
 For this purpose, they simply send a standard message to their preferred candidate, expressing their interest.
-If either of the two parties is a Premium Member, they can also start exchanging personal messages.
+If the host family is a Premium Member, they can also start exchanging personal messages.

 In addition to this selection functionality, AuPairWorld also provides its users with all kinds of useful information and tips concerning the ins and outs of au pair placement – from legal regulations and requirements in different countries, to suggestions for successful au pair contracts, ideas on how to choose the best au pair or host family.
 The AuPairWorld Team also gladly answers any further questions you may have by phone and email.